edgedb/edgedb/docs/guides/index.rst

 Guides
 ======

-The guides contain tutorials introducing EdgeDB to newcomers and how-tos providing more experienced users with examples and advice for tackling some common tasks.
+These guides contain tutorials introducing EdgeDB to newcomers and how-tos providing more experienced users with examples and advice for tackling some common tasks.